flightaware/kafkatcl/README.md

 **consume_callback** returns the number of messages consumed.

 Note that you have to call *consume_callback* repeatedly and it may return 0 if no data is available at the time it is called.
 Subsequent calls will return nonzero when messages are available.

+NOTE This isn't quite right.
+You shouldn't have to call this repeatedly, or even at all, like it should be handled automatically in the Tcl event loop.
+An issue is getting overwhelmed by data, too.
+More to come...

 * *$topic* **delte**